mramendi/asciidoctor-dita-vale/suggestions/AI/fixing-instructions-AI.md

 ## BlockTitle

+**AI action plan**

+Determine if the module is a procedure.
+A procedure has a `:_mod-docs-content-type: procedure` definition close to the start of the file.

+Then work through several possibilities:

+* If several block titles in succession represent a list, change to an unordered list or description list.
+* If the block title is one of the supported block titles for procedures, but the module is not a procedure, analyze the entire module and suggest either converting the module to a procedure or splitting the procedure part into another module.
+* If the module is not a procedure and the block title is where a subheading should logically be: if this would be a second level subheading (`==`), suggest converting the block title to a subheading.
+Otherwise, suggest splitting the module.
+* If the module is a procedure and the block title is where a subheading should logically be: suggest splitting the module.
+* If the block title is used as the heading to a block, typically a code block, reword the heading to add it into the normal text preceding the block, preserving text flow

+**Detail**

 Block titles (`.Block title` in AsciiDoc) are widely used (and abused) for many different cases in existing documentation.
 Carefully review the context of the block title (sometimes a considerable number of lines before and after it) to work out its meaning, and then adjust the text to represent the meaning without a block title.

 There are several typical situations.
 If none of the situations fit, work out other ways of representing the content.

-**While you can replicate a block title by using a paragraph in bold, this is NOT a recommended solution, as it creates nonstandard presentation.**
+**While one can replicate a block title by using a paragraph in bold, this is NOT a recommended solution, as it creates nonstandard presentation.**

 ### Unordered list or description list

 Sometimes several block titles in succession represent several options.
 In this case, use either an [unordered list](https://docs.asciidoctor.org/asciidoc/latest/lists/unordered/) or, if the entries are short, a [description list](https://docs.asciidoctor.org/asciidoc/latest/lists/description/).
 Do not use bold formatting (`*bold*`) to replicate the "visual effect" of the block titles, because bold formatting is normally used for UI elements.

-Example fail:
+Failure:

 ```
 To resolve this error, use one of the following workarounds based on your {PlatformName} version: